freddolino-lab/ipod/README.md

 point in the main configuration file's `rawdir` option (see [here][raw-doc] for the documentation for this option).

-At this point, if your singularity container ran properly, your command prompt should look something like `(ipod) [ipod_<version>]$`, your top-level-directory will be located at `/ipod_data`, and the source code tree is located at `/src_for_distrib`.
+At this point, if your code ran properly, your command prompt should look something like `(ipod) [ipod_<version>]$`, your top-level-directory will be located at `/ipod_data`, and the source code tree is located at `/src_for_distrib`.
 To run the pipeline, run: